TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Definition of extension properties.
 This is the only mandatory file in the extension.
 It describes the extension.

-Name, category, status etc. are used by the Extension Manager.
+Name, category, status etc. are used by the `Extension Manager`:pn:.
 The content of this file is described in more details in :ref:`extension-declaration`.
-Note that it is auto-written by the Extension Manager when extensions are imported from the repository.
+Note that it is auto-written by the `Extension Manager`:pn: when extensions are imported from the repository.

 .. note::

-   If this file is *not* present, the Extension Manager will *not* find the extension.
+   If this file is *not* present, the `Extension Manager`:pn: will *not* find the extension.

 .. index::